Network Regression with Graph Laplacians: Data Applications

 True and fitted networks using the square root metric $d_{F, 1/2}$ for four selected days are shown in Figure~\ref{fig:taxifitted}.
 From top left to bottom right, the four days were chosen to be spaced evenly in the considered time period April 12 to September 30.
 For each day, on the left is the observed and on the right the fitted network as obtained from network regression.
 The size of the nodes indicates the volume of traffic in this region and the thickness of the edges represents their weights.
 The fitted network regression model is seen to capture both structure and weight information of the networks given relevant covariates, and demonstrates trends that are in line with observations.

 To further investigate the effects of COVID-19 new cases and weekends, predicted networks represented as heatmaps at $50$, $200$, and $400$ COVID-19 new cases for weekdays or weekends are shown in Figure~\ref{fig:taxicovidinterpretfacet}.
 Edge weights are seen to decrease for increasing COVID-19 new cases, reflecting the negative impact of the epidemic on travel.
 Heatmaps are increasingly concentrated with increasing numbers of new cases of COVID-19, indicating a narrowing of movements to limited areas.
 Weekend taxi traffic, with lighter and less essential traffic compared to weekdays, is more severely affected by COVID-19 and as new cases approach 400 per day comes to a near stop.
-The regions with the heaviest traffic are areas 105, 106, 107, and 108, which are chiefly residential areas and include multiple stations such as Penn Station, Grand Central Terminal, and also the Metropolitan Museum of Art.
+The regions with the heaviest traffic are areas 105, 106, 107, and 108, which are chiefly residential areas and include popular locations such as Penn Station, Grand Central Terminal, and also the Metropolitan Museum of Art.

-To further illustrate the effects of COVID-19 new cases and weekends versus weekdays in terms of network structures, Figure~\ref{fig:taxicovidinterpret} shows the same predicted networks where now each heatmap has its own color scale.
+To further illustrate the effects of COVID-19 new cases and weekends versus weekdays on network structure, Figure~\ref{fig:taxicovidinterpret} shows the same predicted networks where now each heatmap has its own color scale.
 This indicates that higher case numbers lead to bigger structural changes in traffic patterns on weekends than on weekdays, likely because weekend travel tends to be optional.
 Blocks involving regions 101, 102, 103 have declining traffic with increasing COVID-19 new cases on both weekdays and weekends; these regions are in lower Manhattan, the central borough for business (see Appendix D), which includes the Financial District and the World Trade Center.
-This likely reflects that more people work from home with increasing case numbers and demonstrates the flexibility of the fits obtained from network regression.
+This likely reflects that more people work from home with increasing case numbers and demonstrates the flexibility of the fits obtained from the proposed network regression.